nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - Include the optional `-a` flag to the command to show all tasks, including those that are done.
 - If you have used the [`cd` command](#entering-a-module-cd) to select a module, this will only show the tasks under the selected module.
+- Tasks are automatically sorted according to the following criteria:
+  - Undone tasks are always displayed above done tasks.
+  - Within tasks that have the same done status, tasks with higher priority are always displayed above tasks with a lower priority.
+A priority level of `NONE` is treated as lower than a priority level of `LOW`.
+  - Within tasks that have the same done status *and* priority level, tasks with associated deadlines are always displayed above tasks without deadlines.
+  - Within tasks that have the same done status, priority level *and* have associated deadlines, tasks with *earlier* deadlines are always displayed above tasks with later deadlines.
+  - Within tasks that have the same done status, priority level *and* have the same deadline, tasks are sorted lexicographically according to their description.

 Format: `list task [-a]`